areebkanth/TaskManagement/README.md

-# TaskManagement
 Assignment: Task Management Application Objective:Create a task management application using HTML, CSS, and JavaScript.
 This application should provide functionality to add, edit, delete, and manage tasks, and persist data using local storage.

 Requirements:
-Add Task:
-Implement a form to add a new task with a title, description, and due date.
+Add Task:Implement a form to add a new task with a title, description, and due date.
 After adding a task, it should appear in a list.

 Edit Task: